Cory1GHStudio/Cory1GHStudio/README.md

 ### Hi there 👋
+I'm Cory!
+I'm new to this world of technology but quickily developing a love for all things development.
+I'm currently learning... the basics!
+This is a new journey for me < 1 year so bare with me; I have big plans though!
+Looking to share some portfolio projects and work with other developers to gain a better understanding of complex Game Development.
+Feel free to reach out to me on my linkedin profile.
+Link in profile.

 <!--
 **Cory1GHStudio/Cory1GHStudio** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.